Walton Casuals F.C.: Colours and badge

 The team's original crest was introduced in 1973 and contained the motto "Suprr Omnis Superbia", an incorrectly spelt Latin translation of the phrase "Pride above all".
 The shield shaped crest included a stag to remember the founding members of the club, many of whom would play football locally on Selwyn Green.
 Named after John Selwyn – a gamekeeper at Oatlands Palace – a brass in St Mary's Parish Church, Walton-on-Thames, depicts Selwyn killing a stag during a visit by Queen Elizabeth I in 1587.
 Minor modifications were made to the badge in 1992 when the club joined the football pyramid.

 The current crest was designed in 2005 after the club's promotion to the Isthmian League.
 The crest kept many aspects of the original badge, including the stag, but was designed circular and without orange and black stripes in the background.
 The club's nickname of "The Stags" was officially acquired after winning the Combined Counties Football League in the 2004–05 season.

 The club traditionally has an orange, black and white colourway.
 The first kit, used in 1948, was a set of white Royal Navy training shirts dyed royal blue to confirm to league rules, after the club incorrectly registered their kits to the league.
 Shorts and socks were provided by the colours and were a mixture of colours, as well as the goalkeeper's jersey.

 The current home kit is an orange shirt with black shoulders and a white trim, black shorts and orange socks.
-The current away kit is a blue shirt with white trim, blue shorts and blue socks in homage the original kit.
+The current away kit is a blue shirt with white trim, blue shorts and blue socks.